Kw-logo-smaller

 Anorexia nervosa and bulimia nervosa are both serious eating disorders.
 They are psychiatric illnesses that affect more than five million Americans - and that's both men and women!
 If this figure doesn't startle you, then listen to this - thousands of these five million people will die from the physical problems resulting from these conditions.
 Eating disorders aren't limited to the extremes of anorexia and bulimia.
 They also include binge eating and dangerous fad dieting.
 In a culture where thin is in, nearly every American woman, man and child has suffered at one time or another from issues of weight, body shape and self-image.

-Eating Disorders - What Is Anorexia?
+What Is Anorexia?

-Anorexia Nervosa is a disorder in which an indvidual becomes obsessed with dieting and thinness.
-This obssession leads to excessive weight loss.
+Anorexia Nervosa is a disorder in which an individual becomes obsessed with dieting and thinness.
+This obsession leads to excessive weight loss.
 The anorexic's preoccupation with food and weight is distorted and results in severe self-loathing.
 Anorexics have an extremely warped body image - despite being extraordinarily thin, most see themselves as fat.
 They actually fear fat, even when they are painfully thin.
 There are many theories as to why and how people become anorexic.
 Some believe that anorexia masks other underlying psychological problems, such as lack of control.
 Sometimes when a person feels they have no control over their situation(s) (maybe school, family, work, etc.), they transfer the need for control into control over their body.
 Anorexics usually weigh 85 percent or less than what is expected for age and height.
 In addition to the obvious physical problem of extremely low weight, anorexics are often depressed, lonely and filled with feelings of shame about their physical appearance.

-Eating Disorders - Anorexia Warning Signs
+Anorexia Warning Signs

 Check out the following, but keep in mind that these are only a few of the tell-tale signs of anorexia.